 If you are feeding a balanced and varied raw diet at the correct ratios of 80% meat/muscle (which should include some heart, oily fish and tripe), 10% bone and 10% organ, there should be no need to supplement the diet.
-Veg, fruit and herbs can be added as an option and offer benefits to some pets, but it is not an essential part for those following a “Prey Model” raw diet, which mimics the ratios of the small prey a carnivore would hunt and kill to survive.
+Veg, fruit and herbs and seeds can be added as an option and offer benefits to some pets, but these aren't seen as an essential part for those following a “Prey Model” raw diet, which mimics the ratios of the small prey a carnivore would hunt and kill to survive.

 I’m worried about feeding bones, are they dangerous?

 Your pet is designed to eat meat and bone (prey).
 Their jaws and digestive tract are more than capable of managing them efficiently - with some practice required for some.
 Poultry bones are super soft and a great staple to include.
 They can help maintain great oral health, along with meaty ribs and necks.